osamaqarem/reactnative-fastlane-appcenter/README.md

 `cd YourAppName && mkdir fastlane && cd fastlane && touch Fastfile`

-Install the appcenter plugin from the root of the project:
+Install the App Center plugin from the root of the project:

 `cd .. && fastlane add_plugin appcenter`